purseclab/Pieces/README.md

 3. Monitors: Runtime to support isolation during compartments.
 4. Compiler: Example compiler with frontend changes required for Pieces.

-## How to run:
+## How to run
 1. First install the listed dependencies.
 The installation is standard except for SVF, which will require adding a new SVF tool, which is provided at  ```./partitioner/llvm/SVF/Example/```.
-Either create a new tool, or simply replace the base example tool.
+Either create a new tool or simply replace the base example tool.
 2. After installation you should tell the partitioner about the path of SVF in ```./partitioner/.env```
 3. Build your project to bitcode.
 (Please ping the authors if you require any help on this).
 Alternatively, we provide bitcode for FreeRTOS for running purposes.
 4. Invoke the run utility.